Note on Min-k-Planar Drawings of Graphs: Introduction

 \section{Introduction}

-One of the currently most popular research directions in graph drawing is going ``beyond planarity'' \cite{DBLP:journals/csur/DidimoLM19,DBLP:books/sp/20/HT2020}.
-This somehow vague direcion can generally be characterized as considering drawings of graphs in which edges may cross, but the overall pattern of edge crossings is restricted, usually in a local setting.
-Some of the earliest examples are $1$-planar graphs (every edge may have at most $1$ crossing), and the popular etxensions nowadays include many families among which we, for example, mention $k$-planar- and fan-planar graphs, or $k$-quasiplanar graphs.
-These diverse classes often share some nice properties of planar graphs, such as small number of edges (e.g., for $1$-planar graphs~\cite{https://doi.org/10.1002/mana.19861250122} and for $3$-quasiplanar graphs~\cite{DBLP:journals/combinatorica/AgarwalAPPS97}).
-On the other hand, say, in contrast to planarity, recognizing $1$-planar graphs is NP-complete~\cite{DBLP:conf/gd/KorzhikM08}.
+One of the most popular current research directions in graph drawing is going ``beyond planarity'' \cite{DBLP:journals/csur/DidimoLM19,DBLP:books/sp/20/HT2020}.
+This somewhat broad direction can be described as considering drawings of graphs in which edges may cross, but the overall pattern of edge crossings is restricted, usually in a local setting.
+Some of the earliest examples are $1$-planar graphs (every edge may have at most $1$ crossing), and popular extensions nowadays include many families among which we, for example, mention $k$-planar- and fan-planar graphs, or $k$-quasiplanar graphs.
+These diverse classes often share some nice properties of planar graphs, such as having few edges (e.g., for $1$-planar graphs~\cite{https://doi.org/10.1002/mana.19861250122}, for $k$-planar graphs~\cite{DBLP:journals/combinatorica/PachT97}, and for $3$-quasiplanar graphs~\cite{DBLP:journals/combinatorica/AgarwalAPPS97}).
+However, they may differ greatly from planar graphs in other respects; for instance, recognizing $1$-planar graphs is NP-complete~\cite{DBLP:journals/algorithmica/GrigorievB07,DBLP:conf/gd/KorzhikM08}.